A unique antique - free-standing bookcase

 Description

-Excellent quality, free-standing William IV mahogany shelf with 3 open levels featuring profiled edges, shaped end supports carved with scrolls and mounted with turned wheels, all standing on legs fitted with original casters.
+Excellent quality, free-standing William IV mahogany shelf with 3 open levels featuring profiled edges, shaped end brackets carved with scrolls and mounted with turned wheels, all standing on legs fitted with original casters.
 An attractive piece that retains its original finish and patina.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details